creativeprojects/resticprofile/docs/content/schedules/commands.md

 - if the user is not privileged, only the `user` tasks will be scheduled
 - if the user **is** privileged, **all schedule will end-up as a `system` schedule**
 {{% notice style=tip %}}
 resticprofile **does not keep a state** of the schedule and unschedule commands.
-If you need to do many changes in your profiles (like moving, renaming, deleting etc.) **it's recommended to unschedule everything using the `--all` flag before changing your profiles.**
+If you need to make many changes in your profiles (like moving, renaming, deleting etc.) **it's recommended to unschedule everything using the `--all` flag before changing your profiles.**
 {{% /notice %}}

 ### unschedule command

 Remove all the schedules defined on the selected profile or profiles.

-Please note using the `--all` flag won't remove schedules on deleted (or renamed) profiles. **resticprofile does not keep a state of the schedules.**
+Please note, using the `--all` flag won't remove schedules on deleted (or renamed) profiles. **resticprofile does not keep a state of the schedules.**

 ### status command